-A 31-year-old woman presents with a 2-day history of vaginal itching and vulvar erythema.
-She reported one prior episode of similar symptoms earlier this year, which resolved with the use of an over-the-counter topical antifungal cream.
+A 22-year-old woman presents with a 2-day history of vaginal itching and vulvar erythema.
+She reports one prior episode of similar symptoms earlier this year, which resolved with the use of an over-the-counter topical antifungal cream.
 She denies other underlying medical conditions, and she does not take any medications.
 A wet preparation of the vaginal discharge using 10% potassium hydroxide (KOH) demonstrates yeast consistent with vulvovaginal candidiasis.
 A urine pregnancy test is negative.

 Sign In or Register Progress Not Saved!